-Jack received his undergraduate degree, cum laude, from Yale University.
-He attended the University of Chicago Law School, where he was comment editor of the University of Chicago Law Review, graduated with honors and was elected to the Order of the Coif.
+Jack received his undergraduate degree from Yale University.
+He attended the University of Chicago Law School, where he was comment editor of the University of Chicago Law Review, graduated with honors, and was elected to the Order of the Coif.
 Jack clerked for both Judge Sandra L. Lynch on the First Circuit and Judge Edward R. Becker on the Third Circuit.

 - Healthcare and life sciences.
 Jack has represented, and is currently representing and advising, pharmaceutical and medical device companies, insurers, institutional healthcare providers and other organizations and individuals in the healthcare industry in a variety of matters.
 These matters involve a range of regulatory and legal issues, including the False Claims Act, current good manufacturing practices (cGMP), the Anti-Kickback Statute, pricing and reimbursement, patient assistance programs, Massachusetts consumer protection laws and product safety.

-- Other Enforcement Matters.
-Jack has represented, and is currently representing and advising, individuals and organizations in connection with other types of federal investigations and prosecutions, involving, for example, tax issues, daily fantasy sports and college admissions.
+- Other High Profile Enforcement Matters.
+Jack has represented, and is currently representing and advising, individuals and organizations in connection with other types of federal investigations and prosecutions, including high profile matters such as the “Varsity Blues” college admissions scandal; COVID-related investigations; and daily fantasy sports.

 - Pro Bono.
 Jack leads Sidley’s pro bono efforts in Boston.
-Among other pro bono matters, Jack assists public charities and foundations with internal investigations and compliance efforts.
-He also represents individuals seeking asylum on federal appeals.
+Jack’s own pro bono work includes appellate work, such as Aguilar-Escoto v.
+Garland, 18-1590 (1st Cir.
+2023), as well as assisting public charities and foundations with internal investigations and compliance efforts.

 - oversaw a US$950 million civil and criminal resolution with a large pharmaceutical company;

 - served as acting U.S. attorney on a successful undercover operation and subsequent prosecution of an individual planning a terrorist attack on the Pentagon;